 It also offers a 10-year guarantee for the products to make sure you do not spend any additional money in case of faults or issues with the system’s quality or installations.

-To know the exact number of panels you will need, you should multiply your household’s hourly energy requirement by the peak sunlight hours.
+To know the exact number of solar panels you will need, you should multiply your household’s hourly energy requirement by the peak sunlight hours.
 You should then divide the results by the wattage of the panel to know how many are enough for your home.
 This will give you the exact number of panels you need to sufficiently meet you power needs.

 Yes, you can, but the maximum limit is 33%, according to the CEC Solar PV Design Guidelines.
 Beyond this limit, government rebates will not apply.
-When oversizing your system, ensure you use high-quality inverters, and your system must be installed by a professional installer who is CEC accredited.
+When oversizing your solar power system, ensure you use high-quality inverters, and your solar power systems must be installed by a professional installer who is CEC accredited.

 Author: Ben McInerney is a renewable energy enthusiast with the goal of helping more Australians understand solar systems to make the best choice before they purchase.
 Having an accredited solar installer in the family helps give Ben access to the correct information, which allows him to break it down and make it easily understandable to the average homeowner.